The Paris Masters is a Masters 1000 tennis tournament that is played on indoor hardcourts at the Accor Arena in Bercy, Paris, France.

 Players

-The full entry list for the 2022 tournament has now been released and below is a selection of players that played in the 2022 singles tournament.
+The official entry list for the 2023 tournament in Paris has not yet been released but below is a selection of players that played in the 2022 singles tournament.

 - Carlos Alcaraz